Everesh/WaniKani-TUI/README.md

 ```sh
 ./setup.sh
 ```
-2. If it yells at you, that you are missing either ruby or python... fix that •ᴗ•
+2. If it yells at you, that you are missing either `Ruby` or `Python`... fix that •ᴗ•
 3. Get yourself the required `NotoSansJP-Regular.ttf` at [fonts.google](https://fonts.google.com/noto/specimen/Noto+Sans+JP) and copy it to `./tui/cjk_renderer/`

 ### Manual